Violation of detailed balance in microwave circuits: theory and experiment: Theory

 \subsection{Heat transfers}

-A lot of thought has been devoted to the heat transfer between two capacitively coupled resistors~\cite{ciliberto_heat_2013,ciliberto_statistical_2013, golubev_statistics_2015,baiesi_thermal_2016}.
+A lot of work has been devoted to the heat transfer between two capacitively coupled resistors~\cite{ciliberto_heat_2013,ciliberto_statistical_2013, golubev_statistics_2015,baiesi_thermal_2016}.
 Similar quantities can be calculated using the scattering formalism.
 Following~\cite{ciliberto_heat_2013} we note $\dot{Q}_1$ the electrical power dissipated in the resistor at port 1.
 Since this quantity is nonlinear in voltage, it mixes frequencies: its spectral density involves a convolution in frequency space.
 However the spectral density of average power $\expval{\dot{q}_1(f)}$ is well defined, given by:

 This has a clear interpretation: it corresponds to cooling the resistor by emission of a wave of amplitude $\eta_1$ and heating by the absorption of a wave of amplitude $V_1$.
-We find:
+It corresponds to the net power transfer from the left part of Fig.\ref{fig:theoretical_setup} into the circuit.
+Introducing the detected power spectral densities $p_i=\expval{\abs{V_i}^2}/R_0$ and their difference by $\Delta p=p_1-p_2$, we find:

 This result is a generalization of what has been obtained at low frequency, see Eq.\ (16) of ref.~\cite{chiang_electrical_2017}.
-At equilibrium there is no net power dissipated in either port.
+Thus $\Delta p$ is a measure of the heat current, which vanishes at equilibrium.
+This also means that for any circuit, there cannot be a difference between the two power spectral densities detected unless $\Delta T=T_1-T_2\neq0$, provided that $\abs{S_{12}}^2\neq 1/2$, i.e. the circuit must not divide power equally, in which case $\Delta p$ always vanishes.